Table of Contents

-The minor salivary glands secret their saliva through short ducts directly or indirectly into the oral cavity.
+The minor salivary glands secrete saliva through short ducts directly or indirectly into the oral cavity.
 Their contribution to the total saliva is small.

-The major salivary glands lead directly into the oral cavity, secret the main amount of saliva, and consist of three pairs of major salivary glands.
+The major salivary glands lead directly into the oral cavity, secrete the most amount of saliva, and consist of 3 pairs of major salivary glands.

-At the bottom of the mouth, you find the submandibular gland, which is located in a canal between the inner side of the mandible, M. mylohyoideus, M. hyoglossus, and Lamina superficialis fasciae cervicalis.
+At the bottom of the mouth, we find the submandibular gland, which is located in a canal between the inner side of the mandible, Musculus mylohyoideus, Musculus hyoglossus, and Lamina superficialis fasciae cervicalis.

-Its ducts lie on both sides of the midline beneath the Mucosa (Ductus submandibulares) and reach the oral cavity next to the lingual frenulum.
-The submandibular gland mainly consists of serous acini and few mucosal acini (parts of the gland that secrect mucus).
+Its ducts lie on both sides of the midline beneath the Mucosa (ductus submandibularis) and reach the oral cavity next to the lingual frenulum.
+The submandibular gland mainly consists of serous acini and a few mucosal acini (parts of the gland that secrete mucus).

-The sublingual gland lies lateral to the M. genioglossus on the M. mylohyoideus and above the submandibular glands.
-Its small ducts (Ductus sublinguales minores) empty into the bottom of the mouth directly into the oral cavity.
+The sublingual gland lies lateral to the Musculus genioglossus on the Musculus mylohyoideus and above the submandibular glands.
+Its small ducts (ductus sublinguales minores) empty into the bottom of the mouth directly into the oral cavity.
 It mainly consists of mucosal acini and just a few serous acini.

-Teeth (dentes) are classed with the accessory digestive organs that lie in the caves of the alveolar extensions in the upper and lower jaw.
+Teeth (dentes) are included as part of the accessory digestive organs.
+They lie in the caves of the alveolar extensions in the upper and lower jaw.

-The alveolar extensions are covered by the gingival (gingiva) that slightly reaches into every hole.
-On the inner side of these holes, there is the periodontal ligament (peridontium), which consist of connective tissue fibres holding the teeth in place.
+The alveolar extensions are covered by the (gingiva) that slightly reaches into every hole.
+On the inner side of these holes, there is the periodontal ligament (peridontium), which consists of connective tissue fibers that hold the teeth in place.

-The visible part that lies above the gingival is called crown.
-One or three roots are invisibly located inside the holes.
-The constricted connection between crown and roots is called neck.
+The visible part that lies above the gingival is called the crown.
+One or 3 roots are invisibly located inside the holes.
+The constricted connection between the crown and the roots is called the neck.

-The main inner part of a tooth is called dentin and consists of calcified connective tissue.
-That is where the basic form and the inelasticity of teeth come from.
-Dentin is even harder than our bones because it has an even greater amount of calcium salts.
+The main inner part of a tooth is called the dentin and consists of calcified connective tissue that is responsible for the tooth’s form and consistency.

 The dentin encompasses a defined range of each tooth.
 The pulp cavity is the part of the enlarged space inside the crown, which is filled with dental pulp.
 The dental pulp contains blood vessels, nerves, and lymph vessels.